apex-dev-tools/apex-parser/README.md

 ### System Tests

 The system tests use a collection of sample projects located in the [`apex-samples`](https://github.com/apex-dev-tools/apex-samples) repository.
-Follow the README instructions in `apex-samples` to checkout the submodules.
-Both packages must also be built beforehand, as the js test also spawns the jar version.
+Follow the README instructions in `apex-samples` to checkout the submodules at the version tag used by the [build workflow](.github/workflows/Build.yml).
+Both packages must be built beforehand, as the js system test spawns the jar as well.

 To run the tests: